Characters: Dead Rising

 - Battle Theme Music: "Slave" by The Evolutionaries.

 - Degraded Boss: Tragically, he ends up as a zombie type in Chop Till You Drop, becoming one of the very things that murdered his granddaughter.

 - Machete Mayhem

-- Shell-Shocked Senior: Due to suffering a war flashback, he thinks everyone around him is a Vietcong guerilla.
+- Shell-Shocked Veteran: Due to suffering a war flashback, he thinks everyone around him is a Vietcong guerilla.